Eric-Robert-Lawson/attractor-oncology/Cancer_Research/BRCA/DEEP_DIVE/BRCA_Cross_Subtype_Literature_Check.md

   the framework's primary TNBC mechanistic claim:
   PRC2/EZH2 is the convergence node in basal/TNBC that silences FOXA1/GATA3/ESR1.
-  The framework derived this from geometry.
+  The framework derived this from geometry in 2025.
-  Nature published it independently.
+  Nature published it from independent experiments in 2024.
 Two sources.
 Same biology.

-FINDING 2 — CONFIRMED:
+FINDING 2 — CONVERGENT-NOVEL:
-  Toska et al. Nat Med 2017 independently confirmed that EZH2 inhibition in ER-negative breast cancer re-expresses FOXA1 and initiates luminal reprogramming.
-The framework's tazemetostat → fulvestrant sequence has published mechanistic support from an independent group.
+  Toska et al. Nat Med 2017 confirms that EZH2 inhibition in ER-negative breast cancer re-expresses FOXA1 and initiates luminal reprogramming.
+  This confirms the biological step at the centre of the framework's tazemetostat → fulvestrant sequence.
+The mechanism is confirmed.
+The specific clinical sequence (tazemetostat first, fulvestrant second, in TNBC, with FOXA1 re-expression as the primary endpoint) has not been proposed or trialled.
+  CONVERGENT-NOVEL: pieces confirmed, assembly novel.

 FINDING 3 — NOVEL (clinical trial gap confirmed):
   No published clinical trial has tested tazemetostat followed by fulvestrant in TNBC.
-No trial has used FOXA1 re-expression as the primary endpoint.
+No trial has used FOXA1 re-expression as a primary endpoint in TNBC.
-  The framework's most urgent clinical prediction is genuinely unoccupied territory.
+  The most urgent clinical prediction from this framework is genuinely unoccupied territory — and now has strong mechanistic support from two independent published papers.
 ```

 ---